Adam-abuba/sparta-global-instagram/README.md

-# Instagram page README
+# Instagram page

-The aim of this page is to replicate the instagram landing page located at [Instagram](https://www.instagram.com/) without the button functionality but naking it aesthetically similar as possible.
+The aim of this page is to replicate the instagram landing page located at [Instagram](https://www.instagram.com/) without the button functionality but making it aesthetically similar as possible.

-## HTML
+## Setup
-Start with the linking the index page to the StyleSheet.
+- Access the github repository and use the git clone function in the terminal to download the files.

-Proceed to adding the viewport meta tag to allow for responsiveness to be implemented in the css
+- Another method is to download the files as a zip folder directly from github.

-## CSS
+## Usage

-### Responsive
+The page is entirely for aestheic purpose so there is no functionality added to the page.